I currently live in a bungalow in a village east of Cambridge.

-I currently live in an old farmhouse on the top of a hill in the countryside outside a village in County Limerick, Eire.
+I lived in an old farmhouse on the top of a hill in the countryside outside a village in County Limerick, Eire.
 It's quite a traditional house, heated by a range and a fireplace.

-It's a thoroughly rural location, too; it's not even on an actual road.
+It's a thoroughly rural location, too; when I moved there, it wasn't even on an actual road.
+(The council built a road to it while I lived there.)
 The last three legs of the route are farm tracks.
 The final stages of the directions could be given in terms of which dogs come out and bark at you as you pass: ``Go straight ahead at the St Bernards, turn left at the German Shepherds, follow a sharp right at the Border Collie, and bear left at the Jack Russell.''

 Before that, I lived in a gloriously roomy house at the bottom of the same hill.
 Initially it had a whole field for a garden (unfortunately later partly fenced off for horses, but while it lasted it was lovely to look on such a wide uninterrupted expanse from the windows).